Lauren-Blake/Lauren-Blake.github.io/_posts/2017-12-21-improvement1.md

 Thinking back to the first draft of the first paper, I committed two grave sins:

-1. Completely forget to write up and include a major section in the text.
+* Completely forget to write up and include a major section in the text.
 (Yup, I didn't write anything about completing pairwise differential expression analysis.
 For those curious, the section I forgot was "Comparative assessment of gene expression changes during differentiation".

-2. Writing the results without context or narrative.
+* Writing the results without context or narrative.

 While 2 is more complex (and will therefore also be the subject of future posts), 1 is definitely avoidable!
+Consequently the first thing that I did when writing this paper was to think about the following.

+1. What does the previous literature say about my topic?
+(I focused this by deep reading into 2-3 papers and also skimming 5 or so other papers)

+2. How is my study different from the previous literature?

+3. What are the main result(s) of my study?

+4. What is my most interesting/unexpected/cool result?

+5. How do the results of my study contribute to the literature?

+6. What is the main message of my paper?

-Consequently the first thing that I did when writing this paper was to write a clear thesis (main argument) and the 5 section headers for each of my results sections.
-That way, I always had the the main message and results of the paper as a guide.
+I had already written the answer to 2. (inadvertently) in a lab meeting presentation, so the first thing that I formally wrote for the paper was 5 section headers, which corresponded to each of my results sections.
+That way, I always results of the paper as a guide.

 Here is a screen shot of my first round of Results headers.